VerRan/ads_agents_demo/README.md

    - Verify the CDP URL is correct (default: http://localhost:9222)
    - Check network connections and firewall settings
    - Try restarting the browser with the debugging port
+   - Use `curl http://localhost:9222/json/version` to test CDP connectivity

 2. **VNC Viewer Issues**
    - Ensure the VNC server is running properly
    - Verify port mappings are correct (default: 6081)
    - Try accessing the VNC URL directly in a new tab
    - Check Docker container status with `docker ps`
+   - Restart the VNC container if needed

 3. **API Authentication Errors**
    - Ensure EXA_API_KEY environment variable is correctly set
    - Verify AWS credentials are valid and have necessary permissions
    - Check that your AWS account has access to the required models
+   - Test AWS connectivity with `aws sts get-caller-identity`

 4. **Video Processing Issues**
-   - Check that FFmpeg is properly installed
+   - Check that FFmpeg is properly installed with `ffmpeg -version`
    - Ensure video files are in supported formats
    - Verify AWS permissions for accessing Nova Pro model
    - Check temporary directory permissions
+   - Try processing a smaller test video first

 ## Performance Optimization